 Pell awards are recalculated when there is a change in the EFC, when the enrollment status changes between terms within the same award year, and when the cost of attendance changes.
 Credit hours enrolled are monitored through the end of the Drop/Add period and the Never Attended Period.
 Changes in enrollment status during this period will result in a change in Pell eligibility if credit hours enrolled are reduced.
 However, no Pell adjustments are made after transmittal unless it is a result of R2T4.

-Students must submit the FAFSA and have electronic data submitted by the action period date indicated in that semester's TTC On Course in order to allow time to process the award.
+Students must submit the FAFSA and have electronic data submitted as early as possible to allow time to process the award.
 Students who submit eligible SARs or have electronic Pell data submitted to TTC after the end of an enrollment period for which the student met all the necessary criteria will receive a retroactive (late) award provided the student's file is complete prior to the last day of classes for the academic year but falls within the 120-day eligibility period.
 Students who do not use their entire Pell allocation during the Fall and Spring semesters may use the balance during the following summer period if eligible.

 Students whose SARs indicate near Pell lifetime eligibility (LEU) are notified by email of their eligibility at the time of awarding.
 At the end of each semester, as part of the reconciliation process, the Pell Coordinator updates the electronic file with the percentage that the student has used since initial awarding.
 Students who have met the Pell LEU of 600% are notified via email and they are not awarded.
 The notification refers to the guidance provided by the Department of Education.
 The Pell Grant is not awarded although their FAFSA may reflect some eligibility general entitlement.